cloudentity/cloudentity-auth-js/README.md

             accessTokenName: 'your_org_access_token' // optional; defaults to '{tenantId}_{authorizationServerId}_access_token'
             idTokenName: 'your_org_access_token' // optional; defaults to '{tenantId}_{authorizationServerId}_id_token'
         });
-        ```

 Note: By default, PKCE authorization flow is used.
 Implicit flow can be used by including `{implicit: true}` in the configuration object passed into CloudentityWebAuth (this is not recommended).

 2. To check if there's an OAuth response and parse it:

-        ```javascript
         cloudentity.getAuth().then(
           function (authResponse) {
             // use oauth data, etc.